achuchulev/terraform-gcp-ce/README.md

-# Sample terraform code to use google cloud provider with TFE
+# Sample terraform code to show how to use google cloud provider with TFE

+### The recommended practice when using Terraform is to have Terraform-specific service accounts to authenticate with Google Cloud Platform

 ## Prerequisites